 Lanzarote is an enclave that belongs to the Canary Islands and is probably one of the most exclusive destinations in Spain to enjoy an unforgettable holiday.
 It is said that this island paradise has something very special; something different.
-Possibly the beauty of its capital, Arrecife?
+Maybe the beauty of its capital, Arrecife?
 The unparalleled landscape of Timanfaya?
 Unforgettable visits to La Graciosa?
 Or maybe the beaches of Costa Teguise?
-In reality, the charm of this island of the Atlantic Ocean stems from each these special places.
+Well, in fact, the charm of this island in the Atlantic Ocean stems from each of these special places.

 Average temperature: 18°

 Where to stay in Lanzarote Costa Teguise is considered of the best places to choose a hotel in Lanzarote.
 Situated to the east of the island, this city is close to the capital of Lanzarote and is only 15 minutes by car from Lanzarote airport.
 Teguise is an attractive destination for those looking for sunny weather, a relaxing beach and peace and quite.
 It's also the perfect place to do some tourism.
 Lanzarote also offers the possibility of enjoying water sports, such as windsurfing and scuba diving, as well as cycling.
 In fact, Teguise is known for having the best beaches and routes.

 What are the best hotels for travelling with children?
 In the Costa Teguise area, you will find Barceló Lanzarote Active Resort, with impressive sports facilities, including an Olympic-size heated swimming pool.
 This is in addition to other recreational areas for adults and children, and fabulous newly refurbished rooms.
 Not far from this hotel is Occidental Lanzarote Playa, with beautiful views of the Atlantic Ocean and surrounded by the tranquil sands of El Ancla beach.